Estelle Vogein

 Estelle Vogein (born 1976) is a French team handball player.
-She competed at the 2004 Summer Olympics in Athens, where the French team placed fourth.
+At the 2003 World Championship, she won gold medals with the French team.
+She also competed at the 2004 Summer Olympics in Athens, where France placed fourth.

 She played her entire senior career for ASPTT Metz.
 Here she won 10 French championships and three French cups.
 When the club celebrated its 50 year anniversary, she was named the best Left wing in club history.